Commotio Cordis Treatment & Management

 The hallmark of effective resuscitation is rapid, direct current defibrillation.
 Time to defibrillation is probably the single most important determinant of survival in cardiac arrest.
 The likelihood of successful defibrillation decreases rapidly over time, in part because ventricular fibrillation generally evolves to asystole within a few minutes.
 Experimental data gathered using the commotio cordis swine model suggest that defibrillation within 1 minute of ventricular fibrillation onset results in a 100% survival rate and that defibrillation after 2 minutes results in an 80% survival rate.
 In animals in which ventricular fibrillation was present for more than 4 minutes, the survival rate was 0% unless CPR was instituted after defibrillation (in which case, the likelihood of survival increased to 65%).
 In humans, every 1-minute delay in defibrillation beyond the first 3 minutes decreases the likelihood of survival by approximately 10%.

-Because emergency paramedical technicians cannot be expected to arrive at the scene of a cardiac arrest in less than 5 minutes, the expanded use of automated external defibrillators (AEDs) may save the lives of countless young people who go into arrest due to blunt trauma to the precordium.
+Because emergency paramedical technicians cannot be expected to arrive at the scene of a cardiac arrest in less than 5 minutes, the expanded use of public-access automated external defibrillators (AEDs) may save the lives of countless young people who experience cardiac arrest due to blunt trauma to the precordium.
 AEDs, even when used by persons with minimal training, can recognize and automatically terminate fatal arrhythmias.
 AEDs are now approved for use in children as young as 1 year.
 Ideally, AEDs should have a specific "low-output" setting or a special pediatric pad and cable set which attenuates the charge for use in children aged 1-8 years.
 Even without these, all AEDs can be used in children of any age older than 1 year.

 Precordial thump